 Paint goes on cleanest when it's applied to a dry surface, so it's best to make the finished edge first and work out from there.

 Hold the brush so it angles away from the edge (you can vary the angle as desired), touch the bristles to the surface, then apply a little pressure to bend the bristles so they fan out a bit.
 Begin moving the brush along the edge in a smooth stroke drawn toward you.
-Most people find that holding the brush as you would a pencil or pen, with the shaft between thumb and forefinger, works best.
+Most people find that holding the brush as you would a pencil or pen, with the shaft of the handle between thumb and forefinger, works best.
 Draw the brush in slow, steady strokes, keeping an eye on the paint line.
-Depending on your vision, some people find that wearing reading glasses can help see the paint line clearly, especially with very detailed work, such as painting small moldings.

 Because the paint moves ahead of the bristles, the bristles don't actually touch the painted line.
 If you look closely, you'll see that they're actually pushing the paint to make the line (the same effect happens when painting fingernails).

 As the paint unloads from the brush and stops making a clean line, swipe away from the edge to remove the brush.
 Reload the brush and return to the surface, starting away from the edge, then carefully fanning out the bristles and rotating them into place along the fine edge with the brush stroke.
 Overlap the preceding stroke to keep the paint wet.